lcdnet/ooneys-Alpha-Patches/README.md

 This mod is compatible* with my other mod that adds Nether Reactors.

-*Versions that have "-U" at the end are not compatible with the nether reactor mod.
+*1.7.6_02 is the last version compatible with the mod.
+The mod itself will have these patches attached to it later on.

 ### Features (In order, descending version)